 The permanent theme for the Core Program is the four cornerstones of the Mission of the College: "Excellence, Equity, Community and Service."
-The annual theme for the 2020-2021 academic year is "The struggle for/the struggle against."
+The annual Core Program focus for the 2020-2021 academic year is "The Struggle For/The Struggle Against."

 The Core Program’s signature component is the CSP, which consists of first-year writing seminars, capped at 16 students each, focused on introducing students to college-level academic discourse in the form of critical thinking, writing, reading and discussion.
 The intention is for the Core Program's annual theme to be weaved into the content of the CSP seminars as well as any events sponsored by the Core Program, such as the CSP Lecture Series.

 2019-20: The four cornerstones of the Mission of the College: "Excellence, Equity, Community and Service"